bendrucker/sqs-receive-channel/readme.md

 * Uses [SQS long polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html) to reduce requests when no messages are available
 * Deletes messages in batches, flushing when `MaxBatchSize` (10) or `DeleteInterval` is reached.

-Given the following scenario:

-* Configuration: `ReceiveBufferSize=10, DeleteInterval=time.Duration(1)*time.Second`,
-* Queue is idle for 55 seconds
-* 10 messages become available
-* All messages are read from the receive channel immediately
-* All messages are handled and sent to the delete channel within 100ms

-The following API requests will be performed in the first 60s:

-* 4 calls to `ReceiveMessage` (2 that return empty, 1 that returns 10 messages, and then 1 that remains open at 1:00)
-* 1 call to `DeleteMessageBatch`, containing 10 message handles

-Compared to a naive approach (1 request per message, short polling), this can reduce requests to the SQS API by a considerable margin (1-3 orders of magnitude).
-Results will vary depending on throughput.
-For additional concurrency considerations, see [future work](#future-work).

 ## Usage

 ```go